AaronMorelli/TopicalTraceFlags/cat/db_DBsAndFiles.rst

 These flags either are old and irrelevant for modern builds, appear only in CTPs, or enable a fix in a CU but are baselined in a later service pack or release.

-.. _1140:

-1140
-	Workaround for a bug in 2005SP2/SP3 and SQL 2008 where mixed page allocations climb continually, due to a change in the way that mixed-page allocations are done.
-KB has a great description of both the "old" and "new" way that free pages are found for a mixed-page allocation to be performed.

-	2000471_

 .. _1802:

 1802